iakshra22/Codsoft/README.md

 ## 📌 About the Game

-This game picks a random number between **1 and 100**, and your task is to guess it!
+This game picks a random number between **1 and 100**, and your task is to guess it right!
 After each guess, you'll get helpful hints like:

 - **Too High**  → Try a smaller number